 NOTE: If you’re hiking from the lower terminal, where the Col raiser gondola leaves from, then just stay on path nr 1A from earlier on and follow it all the way to the Seceda ridgeline viewpoint.
-In this case it will take you 3 hours to reach it.
+In this case, it will take you 3 hours to reach it.

 Once you’ve admired the view at the top of the Seceda chairlift it’s time to explore the area more.
 Head directly towards the famous spires on path nr 1.
 This will take you past some incredible huts and viewpoints of the cliffs to your left and Sassolungo to your right.

-After around 30 minutes on path number 1, bare left onto path nr 2B to reach Malga Pieralongia.
+After around 30 minutes on path number 1, barely left onto path nr 2B to reach Malga Pieralongia.
 There are signs pointing to it.
 Nearby you can find the incredible “Lion King Rock” – a small, shark-tooth-looking spire (see photo above).

-This is a great place for a cold beer on their huge patio area overlooking the Puez Odle Altiplano.
-From Rifugio Firenze it’s only 15 minutes back to the upper Col Raiser Terminal or a 1.5 hour hike back to the lower terminal along the access road behind the hut (Path nr 1).
+This is a great place for a cold beer on their huge patio area, overlooking the Puez Odle Altiplano.
+From Rifugio Firenze, it’s only 15 minutes back to the upper Col Raiser Terminal or a 1.5-hour hike back to the lower terminal along the access road behind the hut (Path nr 1).

-What I suggest is to take the last gondola the evening before, stay overnight in Rifugio Firenze and walk the 45 minutes to 1 hour hike to the Seceda viewpoint in the morning.
+What I suggest is to take the last gondola the evening before, stay overnight in Rifugio Firenze and walk the 45 minutes to 1-hour hike to the Seceda viewpoint in the morning.